DOWNLOAD THE PRINT-FRIENDLY MEAL PLAN AND SHOPPING GUIDE

 Hi!
 I'm so glad you're here.

-"Destruction of ecosystems and habitats will threaten our ability to sustain human populations unless we change how we produce food," according to the UN Environment Programme (UNEP).
+"Destruction of ecosystems and habitats will threaten our ability to sustain human populations unless we change how we produce food," warns the UN Environment Programme (UNEP).
 If we don't make fundamental changes as a global community, food production alone will add a 1.7 °F (1 °C) increase in warming by 2100.
-But this is where the news gets good because we control what occurs in our kitchen.
-We decide what food we purchase and how it's stored.
-All you need are the action steps.
-What is the slogan?
-Education is power?
-Something like that.
-Do you know what else is powerful?
-The collective action we take to make simple changes in our kitchens, like meal planning and supporting food producers that are not concerned only about increased profits but also building planetary well-being.
+But this is good news!

-If it seems too long to start taking meaningful action steps now, stay tuned for the rollout of KITCHEN ACTIVIST 101, set to launch this fall!
-I hope to see you at my kitchen table soon.
+Stay tuned for the rollout of KITCHEN ACTIVIST 101, set to launch this fall!
+I hope to see you at my kitchen table soon, mainly in Oxnard, California, and sometimes in Santa Fe, New Mexico.

 Be Resplendent